instructlab/instructlab/README.md

 ```

 > **NOTE:** ⏳ This step can potentially take **several hours** to complete depending on your computing resources.
 Please stop `ilab chat` and `ilab serve` first to free resources.
+> **NOTE:** `ilab serve` should be stopped during this step.
+Serving a model can consume valuable compute resources needed during training.

 `ilab train` outputs a brand-new model that can be served in the `models` directory called `ggml-model-f16.gguf`.